derekkwok/homebrew-python/README.md

 homebrew-python
 ===============

 This is a brew tap for installing older versions of Python.
+Currently this tap has the following formulas:

+* `python26`
+* `python31`
+* `python32`
+* `python33`
+* `python34`

 How to Use
 ----------

     $ brew tap derekkwok/python
-    $ brew install 32
+    $ brew install python<xy>

+where <xy> is the python version.
+For example, to install python 3.4

-    $ brew install 33
+    $ brew install python34

+Or to install python 2.6

-    $ brew install 34
+    $ brew install python26

-These formulas will add 4 symlinks per python version to `/usr/local/bin`.
-Below are the symlinks added for installing `python34`:

-    python3.4 python3.4-config python3.4m python3.4m-config
+Check the versions of the newly installed python

+    $ python2.6 --version
+    Python 2.6.9
+    $ python3.4 --version
+    Python 3.4.4

 Uninstall
 ---------

+	$ brew uninstall python<xy>
 	$ brew untap derekkwok/python
-	$ brew uninstall python32
-	$ brew uninstall python33
-	$ brew uninstall python34